djalbat/occam-grammar-utilities/README.md

      error  ::=  . ;
 ```
-This is straightfoward to check.
+This is straightforward to check.

 ## Building